villekf/OMEGA/README.md

 For detailed installation instructions, see https://omega-doc.readthedocs.io/en/latest/installation.html.
 For basic usage, see https://omega-doc.readthedocs.io/en/latest/usage.html

-Precompiled libraries are included in [releases](https://github.com/villekf/OMEGA/releases).
+Precompiled libraries are included in [releases](https://github.com/villekf/OMEGA/releases) and in the pip version in Python and in the MATLAB toolbox for MATLAB.
+For Python, the pip version is recommended (`pip install omegatomo`) and for MATLAB the toolbox file located in [releases](https://github.com/villekf/OMEGA/releases).

 However, in case those do not work you can also manually compile all the necessary files.
-When using MATLAB or GNU Octave, run `install_mex` first.
+When using MATLAB or GNU Octave, run `install_mex` to compile the necessary files.
 For Python, you need run `compile.py` located in `/path/to/OMEGA/source/Python`.

 Examples for MATLAB/GNU Octave are located in `/path/to/OMEGA/main-files` and for Python in `/path/to/OMEGA/source/Python`.
 If you use the pip version, you'll need to manually obtain the example files.